-The purpose of this RFP is to select a Consulting Team to prepare an updated Transportation Master Plan for the District of Sooke.
+The purpose of this RFP is to select a Consulting Team to prepare a conceptual corridor design for the District of Sooke.

 For more detailed information regarding the project scope, refer to Schedule A 'Terms of Reference'.

 1.2 Definitions